FBoucher/stream-projects/Streams/stream_template.md

 Summary
 -------

-In this session, Frank is
+In this live stream session, Frank is

 Replay
 ------